Colosseum tickets – need-to-knows

-The first thing to know is that the ticket for the Colosseum also gets you into the Forum and the Palatine Hill, and vice versa.
+You should also know that the ticket for the Colosseum gets you into the Forum and the Palatine Hill, and vice versa.

 How to skip the line at the Colosseum

 Here are your options for skipping the line at the Colosseum:

 1. Buy a Colosseum entrance ticket from a reseller